totalslacker-civ6mods/Historical-Victories/README.md

    - Control all plots of the river adjacent to your capital
    - Form 5 alliances
    - Reach maximum alliance level with 1 civilization
-3. Breadbasket of the Ancient World : None
+3. Breadbasket of the Ancient World : == 30BC
    - Have the most active trade routes
    - Have the highest city population